Okmeque1/software/PythonSoft/README.md

 The programs listed above are not DESIGNED for commercial use but could be used for commercial use if needed.
 E-mail okmeque1@gmail.com

+## Collaborators :

+There are 2 Collaborators on this GitHub repository.

+1 - Okmeque1

+2 - GamerSoft24

+Warning! **NO** demands for `collaborator role` will be accepted for trust and safety reasons.
+If you want to update the code, fork this and pull request it or send the code to my email(okmeque1@gmail.com).

 ## Required libraries